 © 2015 - 2020.
 Northwest Natural Resource Group.
 All rights reserved.

-In 2021 NNRG is embarking on a new project, “Increasing Forest Producer Resiliency in the face of Wildfire and Drought Risks in NW Washington,” that builds on previous partnerships funded by USDA Risk Management Agency and Extension Risk Management Education.
-Through a combination of one-on-one site visits and forest tele-health consultations, fireside chats, and in-person workshops, we will help forest owners in northwest Washington develop and implement plans to reduce fire risk, improve climate resilience, and avoid unplanned timber loss in their forests.
+Through a combination of one-on-one site visits and forest tele-health consultations, fireside chats, and in-person workshops, NNRG is helping forest owners in northwest Washington develop and implement plans to reduce fire risk, improve climate resilience, and avoid unplanned timber loss in their forests.

-This project includes a series of free workshops for forest producers in Snohomish, Island, and San Juan counties.
-Workshops will combine in-field forest ecology instruction with opportunities for forest owners to learn risk-reduction techniques under professional supervision.
+These workshops will combine in-field forest ecology instruction with opportunities for forest owners to learn risk-reduction techniques under professional supervision.
 Through a combination of instruction, demonstration, and activities, workshop participants will gain experience in tree-marking, tree felling, slash disposal, making biochar, empowering them to undertake that work on their own.

 CAMANO ISLAND, WA